ircv3/ircv3-specifications/extensions/webpush.md

 The messages follow the same capabilities and the same `RPL_ISUPPORT` as when the client registered for Web Push notifications.

+Because of size limits on the payload of push notifications, servers MAY drop some or all message tags from the original message.
+Servers MUST NOT drop the `msgid` tag if present.

 ## `WEBPUSH` Command

 A new `WEBPUSH` command is introduced.
 It has a case-insensitive subcommand: